 Report Date: Novemeber 12, 2018

-Current Conditions:Snow is starting to fall on the mountain, however the Gore is extremely low for this time of year and should be fished only in the morning.
-It’s a great idea to get temperature readings throughout the day to make sure the water is below the 68 degree mark. (at 68 degrees the fish become stressed and any added stress will likely kill them).
+Current Conditions:Snow is starting to fall on the mountain, however the Gore is extremely low for this time of year and the cooler temperatures help but the river will need the winter snow to add volume to the flows.
 Blue Wing Olives (BWOs) patterns are working great as a single dry fly setup.
 A larger foam dry fly pattern with a bead head fly as a dropper works great for these shallow waters.
 Nymph with a small midge or baetis pattern under a small indicator.
 If this is not working, try throwing black or natural colored sculpin streamer patterns or wooly buggers to entice the angry, aggressive takes.
 Please practice catch and release to assure we have larger fish in the future!

 Guide Tip:Try different attractor dries to see which one is working and stick with it.
 Bounce around and throw into all the “fishy spots”.